DBraun/TouchDesigner_Shared/TOPs/README.md

 ### bitpacking.toe - Bitpacking
 Convert a 16-bit R-channel to 8-bit RGBA (you need half has many pixels).
 Convert a 16-bit RGBA to 8-bit RGBA (you need twice as many pixels).
 There are also examples for converting in the opposite direction.

+### bloom_filter.tox - Bloom Filter
+My version of a bloom filter based on what I've read and seen in a few places.
+It thresholds an image, blurs it, levels it, and adds that top of the original image.
+It has two stages.
+The second stage uses the first blur pass as its input rather than the thresholded image.
+In this way, the blur is cumulative.

 ### Blur_and_Composite.toe - Blur and Composite
 A condensed GLSL pipeline for blurring and compositing (over/under/max).